Circuit locality from relativistic locality in scalar field mediated entanglement: Abstract

 \section{Abstract}

 Locality is a central notion in modern physics, but different disciplines understand it in different ways.
-Quantum field theory focusses on relativistic locality, enforced by microcausality, while quantum information theory focuses on subsystem locality, which regulates how information and causal influences propagate in a system, with no direct reference to spacetime notions.
-Here we investigate how microcausality and subsystem locality are related.
-The question is relevant for understanding whether it is possible to formulate quantum field theory in quantum information language, and has bearing on the recent discussions on low-energy tests of quantum gravity.
-We present a first result in this direction: in the quantum dynamics of a massive scalar quantum field coupled to two localised systems, microcausality implies subsystem locality in a physically relevant approximation.
+Quantum field theory focuses on relativistic locality, based on spacetime regions, while quantum information theory focuses circuit locality, based on the notion of subsystems.
+Here, we investigate how spacetime and subsystem locality are related in the context of systems getting entangled while interacting via a scalar field.
+We show how, when the systems are put in a quantum-controlled superposition of localised states, relativistic locality (in the form of microcausality) gives rise to a specific kind of circuit.
+The relation between these forms of locality is relevant for understanding whether it is possible to formulate quantum field theory in quantum circuit language, and has bearing on the recent discussions on low-energy tests of quantum gravity.

-The discovery that fundamental interactions are mediated by fields has led to the modern idea of locality: there is no action at a distance between physical systems.
-But locality has been formalised in several distinct flavours, in modern theoretical physics.
-In this paper, we focus on the relation between two notions of locality in the context of quantum field theory.
-The first notion is \textit{microcausality}, which is the quantum field theoretical codification of relativistic locality.
-Microcausality states that the commutator of two fields operators at different spacetime events vanishes if these events are spacelike separated, that is
+The discovery that fundamental interactions are mediated by fields has led to the modern idea of locality: there is no action at a distance.
+But action between what?

-if $x-y$ is spacelike.
-This property is either shown to hold in physically relevant theories, or taken as an axiom in algebraic quantum field theory \cite{duncan2017conceptual}.
-In field theory, relativistic locality is taken to imply that information flows between causally connected regions only through local interactions across the neighbouring regions in between.
-The second notion is \textit{subsystem locality} (also known as \textit{circuit locality}), central to quantum information theory and quantum computation.
-An evolution $\hat U$ of $N$ quantum systems is said to be $k$\textit{-local} if it can be decomposed into a product of operators, each acting on at most $k$ systems and which couple each system with at most $k$ other systems.
-For example, a $2$-local evolution might decompose in the following way:
+Relativistic locality says that no causal influence can propagate faster than the speed of light, and therefore there can be no causation between spacelike separated regions.
+In quantum field theory, this is ensured by \textit{microcausality}, also known as Einstein causality, the vanishing of the commutator between field operators at spacelike separations:

-Subsystem locality helps to understand the information flow within a quantum system \cite{lorenz2021causal} and is one of the assumptions in the theorem known as `local operations and classical communication (LOCC) cannot generate entanglement' \cite{horodecki2009quantum} and its post-quantum generalisations \cite{marletto2020witnessing,galley2021nogoa}.
+if $x-x'$ is spacelike.
+This property, either shown to hold in physically relevant field theories or taken as an axiom in algebraic quantum field theory \cite{duncan2017conceptual}, allows for simultaneous measurements at different locations to be compatible and prevents superluminal signalling \cite{eberhard1989quantum}.
+Relativistic locality is a spatiotemporal notion of locality.